 The variety distribution is in the Eastern Cape.

 The habitat is variable scrub and thicket, often on arid, exposed, rocky cliffs.
-The variety is not considered threatened in habitat early in the twenty first century.
+The habitat population of the variety is deemed of least concern early in the twenty first century.

 Cuttings of this plant grow easily.
-They should be positioned in full sun on well-drained ground or rockeries.
-Think of the plant's living conditions in the veld (Euston-Brown and Kruger, 2023; Van Jaarsveld, et al, 2006; iNaturalist; http://redlist.sanbi.org).
+They should be positioned in full sun on well-drained ground, or rockeries.
+Think of a plant's living conditions in the veld when choosing its spot.
+Some collect a little soil from where their challenging plant grows naturally in the veld to put with the roots in the garden.
+Root interaction with species adapted bacteria or chemical may do tricks when all else fails.
+This plant is not expected to be a problem child... under the conditions where it is usually introduced (Euston-Brown and Kruger, 2023; Van Jaarsveld, et al, 2006; iNaturalist; http://redlist.sanbi.org).